JuanBernal98/adidas-nodejs-challenge-2021/README.md

 - `docker-compose up -d --build`
 - `docker-compose run subscriptions npm run test`

-## Email sending
+## Sengin emails

-I have not configured any email library related.
-I would use any SMTP Relay to get a fast and guaranteed email deliverability and connect to the service.
+Although I have not configured any email library related, i do have configured the message broker.
+Right now the RabbitMQ consummer would need to find the newsletter template and send the email to the `subscription.email`.

+For production environments consider developing with Apache Kafka.

+Use any SMTP Relay to get a fast email deliverability without the need to configure a server.

 ## Improvements and suggestions

-- Refactor code and make it cleaner.
+- Some code refactoring.
 - Separate RabbitMQ enqueuer functions from the routes files.
 - Improve docker-compose rabbitmq healthycheck.
 - Make environments variables to define app vars.
 Examples: ports, hostnames...